Impact

 View More

-Rapid, Inexpensive Water Pathogen & Toxin Testing
+Rapid, Inexpensive Water Pathogen and Toxin Testing

 Did you know that microorganisms, such as bacteria, have protein sensors that can detect toxins and pathogens?
 Imagine being able to take a piece of paper, dip it in a liquid solution filled with sensors purified from bacteria and detecting if your water has heavy metals or pathogens like Legionella, instantaneously and affordably, without sending a sample to a lab.